Mercateo/rust-for-node-developers/package-manager/README.md

 export const HELLO_WORLD: string = 'Hello world!';
 ```

-Let's go throught this word for word.
+Let's go through the Rust line of code word for word:

-`pub` makes our variable _public_ - very much like `export` in JavaScript, so it can be used by other packages. `const` in Rust is different than `const` in JavaScript though.
+* `pub` makes our variable _public_ - very much like `export` in JavaScript, so it can be used by other packages.
+* `const` in Rust is different than `const` in JavaScript though.
 In Rust this is a real constant - a value which can't be changed.
-In JavaScript it is a constant _binding_ which means we can't assign another value to the same name (in this case our variable name is `HELLO_WORLD`).
+    * In JavaScript it is a constant _binding_ which means we can't assign another value to the same name (in this case our variable name is `HELLO_WORLD`).
 But the value itself can be changed, if it is a non-[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) value.
 (E.g. `const a = { b: 1 }; a.b = 2;` is possible.)
-Unlike TypeScript we _need_ to declare the type of `HELLO_WORLD` here by adding `&str` or we'll get compiler errors.
-Rust also supports type infering, but `const` _always_ requires an [explicit type annotation](https://doc.rust-lang.org/rust-by-example/custom_types/constants.html#constants). `&str` is pronounced as _string slice_ (and [as a reminder](../hello-world/README.md) `"Hello world!"` is pronounced as a _string literal_).
-Rust actually has another String type called just `String`.
+* Unlike TypeScript we _need_ to declare the type of `HELLO_WORLD` here by adding `&str` or we'll get compiler errors.
+Rust also supports type inferring, but `const` _always_ requires an [explicit type annotation](https://doc.rust-lang.org/rust-by-example/custom_types/constants.html#constants).
+    * `&str` is pronounced as _string slice_ (and [as a reminder](../hello-world/README.md) `"Hello world!"` is pronounced as a _string literal_).
+    * Rust actually has another String type called just `String`.
 A `&str` has a fixed size and cannot be mutated while a `String` is heap-allocated and has a dynamic size.
 A `&str` can be easily converted to a `String` with the `to_string` method like this: `"Hello world!".to_string();`.
 We'll see more of that in later examples, but you can already see methods can be invoked in the same way as we do in JavaScript and that built-in types come with a couple of built-in methods (like `'hello'.toUpperCase()` in JavaScript for example).

 We only need to publish our new crate now.
 You need to login on [crates.io/](https://crates.io/) with your GitHub account to do so.
 If you've done that visit your [account settings](https://crates.io/me) to get your API key.
 Than call `cargo login` and pass your API key: